Quantum corrections to symmetron fifth-force profiles: Classical symmetron model

 in a thin-wall approximation.
-The solution is stable, as we prove in Appendix \ref{sec:eigenmodes}, and a plot is given in \figref{fig:classical_profile}.
+The solution is stable, as we prove in appendix \ref{sec:eigenmodes}, and a plot is given in figure \ref{fig:classical_profile}.
 Our solution agrees with those found elsewhere in the literature \cite{PhysRevD.97.064015}.

-\section{Green's Function}
+\section{Green's function}

 We now turn to the calculation of the Green's function.
-Through the use of the thin-wall approximation, we again reduce the spherical problem to a one-dimensional one.
-As one would expect from the problem of eigenmodes of a system with a piecewise continuous mass (see, for example, Appendix \ref{sec:eigenmodes}), the linearly independent solutions which compose the Green's function behave differently for different frequency intervals.
-One can regard these expressions as equivalent following a Feynman contour prescription.
+By means of the thin-wall approximation, we again reduce the spherical problem to a one-dimensional one.
+As one would expect from the problem of eigenmodes of a system with a piecewise continuous mass (see, for example, appendix \ref{sec:piecewise_con}), the linearly independent solutions which compose the Green's function behave differently for different frequency intervals.
+For frequencies below the mass of exterior scalar fluctuations, the solutions asymptotically vanish.
+Between the masses of interior and exterior fluctuations, the interior modes vanish asymptotically whereas the exterior modes oscillate.
+Above the interior mass, both interior and exterior modes oscillate unattenuated.
+However, the expressions for each frequency can be rendered equivalent by a Feynman contour prescription (see appendix \ref{sec:green_technical} for details).